sky-uk/ruby-bootcamp/tutors.md

 We've found this to be very valuable, especially as help given publicly is search-able and bookmark-able for pulling up at a later date.

 The original Slack team was named `sky-training`, however there is a larger Sky Slack that can now be used instead.

+## Deliverables

+We've been using GitHub as a central place for candidates to store bootcamp progress.
+By forking the bootcamp materials we can see from the network graph who's been working on exercises.

+It's also a good guide to how well they understand version control and checking in work.
+Sharing code samples is easy and feedback on specific parts of code is easily given in pull requests.

 ## Exercises